Paris is not only known as the City of Light, but also, of course, the City of Love.

 3. Restaurant Anne at Le Pavillon de la Reine

-Taking its name from Queen Anne of Austria, who once stayed in one of the wings of the building, Restaurant Anne celebrates the Queen’s love of gastronomy and wine.
-It does so with an indulgent menu designed by Michelin star Chef Mathieu Pacaud.
+Taking its name from Queen Anne of Austria, who once stayed in one of the wings of the building, Michelin-starred Restaurant Anne celebrates the Queen’s love of gastronomy and wine.
+It does so with an indulgent menu designed by acclaimed chef Mathieu Pacaud.

 Chef Pacaud’s menu will take you through a selection of French classics which showcase the best seasonal and local produce.
 The whole event finishes with his signature dessert: a simple yet perfect chocolate soufflé.

-Hidden away off the beautiful Place des Vosges inside an impressive 17th century building, the hotel makes a particularly romantic setting.
-You can choose to dine in the cozy and relaxed dining room, or take advantage of the private garden courtyard during summer.
+Hidden away off the beautiful Place des Vosges inside an impressive 17th century building, the hotel itself also makes a particularly romantic setting.
+You can choose to dine in the cozy and relaxed dining room of one of the most romantic restaurants in Paris, or take advantage of the private garden courtyard during summer.

 4. Le Grand Salon at Hôtel Particulier Montmartre